DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys: Survey Generation Task Definition

 \section{Survey Generation Task Definition}

-The objective of automated scientific survey generation is to produce a survey $\mathcal{S}$, given a topic description $t$ and a large academic paper corpus $ R = \{ {r_1},{r_2},...,{r_n}\}$.
-The generated survey is expected to comprehensively introduce, analyze, and synthesize research findings within a given field over a specific period.
-The generation process generally consists of the following three stages: (i) literature retrieval stage, which first retrieves an initial set of papers related to the topic $t$ and then filters them according to predefined criteria to obtain the most relevant set of reference papers ${R_s} \subseteq R$; (ii) Outline generation stage, which produces a well-structured and logically coherent outline $O = \{ {o_1},{o_2},...,{o_m}\}$ based on a given $t$ and a set of relevant references ${R_s}$; (iii) survey generation stage, which generates a comprehensive and reliable survey $\mathcal{S}$ based on the topic $t$, outline $O$, and relevant references ${R_s}$, including appropriate in-text citations and a list of references.
+The objective of automated scientific survey generation is to generate a survey $\mathcal{S}$ given a topic description $t$ and a large academic paper corpus $ R = \{ {r_1},{r_2},...,{r_n}\}$.
+The generated survey aims to comprehensively introduce, analyze, and synthesize research findings within a given field over a specific period.
+The generation process generally consists of the following three stages: (i) literature retrieval stage, which first retrieves an initial set of papers related to the topic $t$ and then filters them according to predefined criteria to obtain the most relevant set of reference papers ${R_s} \subseteq R$; (ii) outline generation stage, which generates a well-structured outline $O = \{ {o_1},{o_2},...,{o_m}\}$ based on the topic $t$ and the reference set ${R_s}$; (iii) survey generation stage, which generates the final survey $\mathcal{S}$ based on the topic $t$, the outline $O$, and the reference set ${R_s}$, with corresponding in-text citations and a reference list.